Focinfi/apifaker/README.md

 ```

 ### TODO
-0. Writing data into json files for persistence.
 1. Add type checking for POST PUT PATCH.
 2. Add relationship for deferent resources. like one2one, one2many, many2many.